 Current demand for skilled workers in Germany

 Despite the Corona crisis, the consequences of demographic change in Germany are still clearly noticeable and pose a major challenge to companies.
-According to an analysis by the German Economic Institute (IW), there is a shortage of around 276,900 qualified workers (Oct, 2021) in the 36 so-called STEM professions.
-For STEM skilled workers and STEM specialist occupations (e.g. technicians, master craftsmen) alone, in October 2021 the shortfall of skilled workers was 173,300.
+According to an analysis by the German Economic Institute (IW), there is a shortage of around 308,400 qualified workers (April, 2023) in the 36 so-called STEM professions.
+For STEM skilled workers and STEM specialist occupations (e.g. technicians, master craftsmen) alone, in April 2023 the shortfall of skilled workers was 134,100 and 33,000 respectively.

 Overall the skilled worker gap has decreased during 2020 and related to the COVID19 pandemic.
-Nevertheless, some occupational fields and industries that have come through the crisis in a comparatively stable manner are already showing a positive employment trend with increasing shortages of skilled workers (see KOFA study 1/2021 and KOFA kompakt 5/2021).
+Nevertheless, some occupational fields and industries that have come through the crisis in a comparatively stable manner are already showing a positive employment trend with increasing shortages of skilled workers (see KOFA study 1/2021 and KOFA Kompakt 1/2023).
 This includes the construction industry and parts of the skilled trades.
 Due to the declining population trend, the number of skilled workers in demand will increase (again) in the coming years.
 This applies, above all, to skilled workers who have completed vocational training.

 In addition, due to the demographic change the proportion of pensioners compared to the working population will continue to rise sharply.
 For example, the "Reliable Intergenerational Contract" commission (Kommission „Verlässlicher Generationenvertrag“) set up by the German government expects the number of employees subject to compulsory insurance and unemployment benefit recipients to fall from over 35 million in 2018 to around 32 million by 2045.
 At the same time, the number of pensioners will grow from just under 20 million to over 24 million.